sjentsch/lsjDocs/Ch12/Ch12_Regression_03.rst

 fancier version of the Pearson correlation (section :doc:`Ch12_Regression_01`), but they are much more powerful tools.
 We will return to the |parenthood|_ data set that we were using to illustrate how correlations work.
-Recall that, in this data set we were trying to find out why Dani is so very grumpy all the time and our working hypothesis was that I am not getting enough sleep.
+Recall that, in this data set we were trying to find out why Danielle is so very grumpy all the time and our working hypothesis was that I am not getting enough sleep.
 We drew some scatterplots to help us examine the relationship between the amount of sleep I get and my grumpiness the following day, as in